harshthegoose/Bellabeat-Case-Study/README.md

-### 10. To confirm daily activity calory data is the same as hourly_calorie data.
+### 10. To confirm daily activity calorie data is the same as hourly_calorie data.